 Bad credit can keep a lot of people from getting the loans they need, but this is not the case with hard money loans.
 Unlike traditional bank loans, hard money lenders do not require a person to have good credit to qualify.
 If you have been turned down for other loans in the past by your bank due to bad credit, it is important to explore this option.
-Most hard money lenders will not care about your credit rating, but they do care about how much your property is worth/will be worth.
+Most private money lenders will not care about your credit rating, but they do care about how much your property is worth/will be worth.
 The income that your property will generate is going to be one of the key factors in deciding whether to approve your loan application.
 The value of the property you want to get a loan for will be determined by its current market value as opposed to how much you paid for it.
-The more profitable the deal is, the easier it will be to get approved for a hard money loan.
+The more profitable the deal is, the easier it will be to get approved for some type of real estate funding.

 When Your Credit Matters

 An applicant’s three bureau report isn’t so much of an issue when applying for a hard money loan.
 But, lenders do tend to look for things like bankruptcies, foreclosures, collections, and charge offs.
 Those who have any of these items on their record have a lower chance of getting approved.
 If you have any problems with your credit, especially if it’s something like a bankruptcy or foreclosure, you should be ready to explain.
 The lender will want to hear your side of the story before making a final decision.
 It helps to have at least a somewhat reasonable explanation for the negative marks on your credit report.
 In these cases there is still a chance that you could get approved for the loan.
 This will give the lender peace of mind, which can work in your favor.
 It’s important to keep in mind that there are never any guarantees that you will get the loan even with a good explanation, but it’s certainly worth trying.

 Take a Look at Your Credit Before Applying